wayne-kirk-schmidt/gpublish/README.md

 ======================

 The scripts are command line based, designed to be used within a batch script or DevOPs tool.
-All are python3 scripts.
 The complete list of the python modules are listed in a Pipfile for install.

 You will need to use Python 3.6 or higher and the modules listed in the dependency section.

 The steps are as follows:

-    1. Download and install python 3.6 or higher from python.org.
+    1. Install python 3.6 or higher from python.org.
 Append python3 to the LIB and PATH env.

     2. Download and install git for your platform if you don't already have it installed.
        It can be downloaded from https://git-scm.com/downloads

-    3. Open a new shell/command prompt.
-It must be new since only a new shell will include the new python path that was created in step 1.
-Cd to the folder where you want to install the scripts.
+    3. Open a new shell/command prompt, so it will reflect the new python path configured in step 1. cd to the folder where you want to install the scripts.

     4. Execute the following command to install pipenv, which will manage all of the library dependencies: